ClaytonWong/lottoNumberGenerator/readme.md

 ## Background
 At the moment this project is still a work in progress and is "backend/commandline only".
-My intention to eventually create a frontend with styling for it using HTML and CSS.
+My intention is to eventually create a frontend with styling for it using HTML and CSS.